8.2.3 - Hypothesis Testing

 5. State a "real world" conclusion

-There is evidence to state that on average residents of this community spent less than the national average on housing in 2011.
+There is convincing evidence to state that on average residents of this community spent less than the national average on housing in 2011.

 8.2.3.2 - Minitab: One Sample Mean t Tests